 If you have queries about your recycling and waste collections, please contact your local council Customer Services Centre.

-Somerset’s main contractors for waste collection, recycling and disposal services are May Gurney Recycling CIC and Viridor.
+Somerset’s main contractors for waste collection, recycling and disposal services are Kier Services (formally May Gurney) and Viridor.

-May Gurney, provide recycling and refuse collections throughout Somerset.
-Across the UK, May Gurney runs recycling services which are used by over 2 million people.
+Kier MG, provide recycling and refuse collections throughout Somerset.
+Across the UK, Kier Services runs recycling services which are used by over 2 million people.